hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 The [`tracing-subscriber`] crate provides a number of subscriber implementations.
 From the outside, this mostly looks like different ways to write traces to a file handle.
 However, the real heart of [`tracing-subscriber`] is the [registry].
-The registry is subscriber which implements a span store and allows multiple layers to connect to it.
+The registry is a subscriber which implements a span store and allows multiple layers to connect to it.

 [`tracing-subscriber`]: https://docs.rs/tracing-subscriber
 [registry]: https://docs.rs/tracing-subscriber/0.3.18/tracing_subscriber/registry/index.html